ATD 1-LAW

 All of the above.

-TRUE OR FALSE: One can purchase life insurance policy without existence of an insurable interest.
+TRUE or FALSE: One can purchase a life insurance policy without the existence of an insurable interest.

 True